K-tosh/AirBnB_clone/web_static/README.md

 # 0x01.
-AirBnB clone - Web staticBackground Context
+AirBnB clone - Web static

+## Background Context
  ## Web static, what?
 Now that you have a command interpreter for managing your AirBnB objects, it’s time to make them alive!